owncloud/web/docs/theming/_index.md

 The `common` section provides a set of information that is designed to be available for all clients.
 It gets merged "down" to the final themes and aims to reduce duplication, but can be overwritten by more specific information inside both the clients' defaults and actual themes.

-The structure of a valid `comon` section is outlined below:
+The structure of a valid `common` section is outlined below:

 ```json
 "common": {